 This is why we play Atari!!

-Every so often, a game comes along that not only takes you by surprise but completely blows you away.
-Death Chase first appeared quite simple, gimmicky, and perhaps even stupidly senseless.
-But moments into your first game, you are HOOKED.
-Use the keyboard and enjoy the frantic action which is constantly exhilarating and bursting with bloody mayhem.
+What a pleasure it is to play Death Chase - The Remix.
+It's a job when a game comes along that, not only takes you by surprise but, completely blows you away.
+Death Chase first appeared quite modest, gimmicky, and perhaps even stupidly senseless.
+But a few moments pass during your first game and you are HOOKED.
+Use the keyboard and enjoy the frantic action which is exhilarating and bursting with bloody mayhem.

-I cannot stress how much of a rush it is to experience such a psychotic shooter. that looks, sounds and plays this well.
-The "continue" feature is excellent and supporting two players spices things up beyond perfect and guarantees hours of fun.
-It's barbaric and Death Chase is one of the best games I have ever played.
+I can't stress how much of a rush it is to experience such a psychotic shooter.
+The unexpected "continue" feature is an excellent addition.
+Likewise, supporting two players spices it up beyond perfect to guarantee hours of fun.
+It's barbaric and Death Chase is one of the best games I've played.
 Well done Daniel Fielding.

-Yes, I said that.
-Not only a brilliant Atari STe game but is one of the best games I have ever played.
+I said that.
+Not only a brilliant Atari STe game but one of the best games I have ever played.
 Ever.

 Atlantis Software released Creepy in 1991, it may sound like yet another predictable good vs evil affair but just wait until you play it!
 Some might say it's inspired, but it's nothing more than a shameless Atic Atac rip-off.